 At its core, Forest Therapy is a slow, guided, mindful walk near trees that has the proven ability to improve your health.
-During Treebath’s Forest Therapy sessions, Treebath’s Certified Guides lead you through a series of invitations to help you slow down, awaken your senses, and connect with the forest in a deeply personal way.
-In the tranquility of nature, some participants experience the pleasure of stillness and quiet, and their journey through the forest leads them back to their true self.
+During Treebath’s Forest Therapy sessions, Treebath’s Certified Guides lead you through a series of invitations to help you slow down, awaken your senses, and connect with nature in a deeply personal way.
+In the tranquility of nature, some participants experience the pleasure of stillness and quiet, and their journey through the forest might lead them back to their true self.

 What Forest Therapy is not.

-Forest Therapy is not a strenuous hike.
-Nor is it an exercise class where your pulse increases.
-You will not likely improve your abs.
-We also do not teach scientific names of animals, plants or trees.
-We leave that to zoologists, botanists and arborists
+Forest Therapy is not a strenuous hike, nor is it an exercise class where your pulse increases.
+We do not teach scientific names of animals, plants or trees.
+We leave that to zoologists, botanists and arborists.

 Where does Shinrin-Yoku come from?

 Shinrin-Yoku started in Japan in the early 1980's.
-We all know, and it has been proven scientifically, that connecting to the natural world is good for us.
-The Japanese forestry commission, who coined the term, also noted that we are gradually losing that connection.
-Therefore, they developed Shinrin-Yoku as a purposeful act of spending time in the forest to see, hear and feel the nature around us.
+Over the years, it has been scientifically proven that connecting to the natural world is good for us.
+The Japanese forestry commission, who coined the term for forest bathing, also noted that we are gradually losing that connection as we grow into adult routines.
+In response, Shinrin-Yoku was developed.
+Shinrin-Yoku developed as the purposeful act of stepping back and appreciate time in the forest to see, hear, and feel the nature around us.

 What is the difference between Shinrin-Yoku, Forest Bathing and Forest Therapy?